ankschoubey/old-blog/_posts/2022-03-18-saving-time.md

 Mono Task.
 Do one thing at a time.
 You’ll save 50% more time.

+A tip: Keep your phone outside the room.
+Your productivity will improve infinitely.

 # Keep a **mental note/recalibration of every next hour**

 This would automatically focus you.
 Every hour.
 But maybe not every minute.